Review of the Diplomat 31-586 Watch Display Case

 Although internet-based stores provide photographs of the items they sell, it is important to read the accompanying description.
 This should include the type of material used to construct the box and composition of its display window.

 I purchased the Diplomat 31-586 from Amazon.
-It arrived on time and well packed.
-Total cost came to fourteen dollars.
+It arrived on time and was well packed.
+The total cost came to fourteen dollars.

 This display case, measuring 37 cm (14 ½ inches) in length, is longer than most.
 It is 21 cm (8 inches) deep and 7.8 cm (3 inches) in height.
 Total weight is 1.1 kilos (39 ounces)